 How many of you spend the end of the year fantasizing about the changes you are going to make in the new year?
 I absolutely do.
 I usually start my reflection around Thanksgiving.
 I put a little extra time and thought into my goals for 2018 because my birthday also happens to fall just five days after the new year.
 This year’s birthday was particularly special as it was my fortieth and it had me extra excited to plan as well as revel in the satisfaction of having closed some major chapters on some pretty hefty changes that were made relating to my mother’s care.

-As soon as she was diagnosed with dementia and our whole world was turned upside down, I threw myself into getting her in a place where she was cared for and safe.
+As soon as she was diagnosed with dementia and our whole world was turned upside down, I threw myself into getting her into a place where she was cared for and safe.
 Having put all my attention on this, I inadvertently neglected every single thing that mattered to me, including my nuclear family, all of the goings on within my four walls and, of course, the person we always throw to the wayside first: me.
 Since she has moved to her new home and her pair of caregivers/earth-angels have her thriving and her home running like a fine-oiled machine, I feel like I can breathe deeply for the first time in what seems like forever.
 Holy mutha-fucking-shit, those last couple of years were intense.
 I was probably flirting with a nervous breakdown or, as I say, a “breaker-breaker-one-two”.
 But, here I am.
 I survived and am stronger and more humbled than I could have ever imagined.
 I am starting a new year at the beginning of a new decade, both in terms of age and a giant responsibility completely under control.
-I have big plans for ME this year.
+I have big plans for me this year.